-- PROPRIETARY COLORS_Notable number of Earth colours.
-Several proprietaries developed by Williamsburg’s founder Carl Planski.
-There porcelain white which is a white enamel pigment
+- PROPRIETARY COLORS_Notable number of Earth colors.
+Several proprietaries were developed by Williamsburg’s founder Carl Planski.
+There is porcelain white which is a white enamel pigment.

 - PIGMENT LOAD_High

-- CONSISTENCY AND TEXTURE_Some pigments are slightly gritty others are extremely smooth.
-Varies from pigment to pigment.
-This started as a small company with very crude equipment, Carl’s original product was a result of the equipment’s limitations.
+- CONSISTENCY AND TEXTURE_Some pigments are slightly gritty; others are incredibly smooth; This varies from pigment to pigment.
+They started as a small company with very crude equipment; Carl’s original product resulted from the equipment’s limitations.

-- BINDERS_Primarily Alkali Refined Linseed Oil, however a range of colours in Safflower oil has been added recently.
+- BINDERS_Primarily Alkali Refined Linseed Oil, however, a range of colors in Safflower oil has been added recently.

-- ADDITIVES_They make very little mention of ingredients beyond binders but like all professional-grade paint manufacturers, we tested they only use modifiers required to make a pigment more usable.
+- ADDITIVES_They make minimal mention of ingredients beyond binders, but like all professional-grade paint manufacturers we tested, they only use modifiers required to make a pigment more usable.

 - FINISH OR SHEEN_Semi-gloss

-- PACKAGING_Servable, actual colours used on the labels is a plus.
+- PACKAGING_Servable, actual colors used on the labels is a plus.